 Thanks to Brian S. for picking this up.

-In June 2016, a full version of the book - Macroeconomics in the 21st Century: A Modern Monetary Theory text - will be published and available for sale, which will augment the Introductory Text with material sufficient to engage students through to the end of the intermediate studies.
+In late 2016, a full version of the book - Macroeconomics in the 21st Century: A Modern Monetary Theory text - will be published and available for sale, which will augment the Introductory Text with material sufficient to engage students through to the end of the intermediate studies.
 The complete version will thus be of use to lecturers and students in first-year and second-year of a macroeconomics study course and those in MBA programs who desire a comprehensive introduction to the subject.

 By the beginning of the Northern academic year (September 2016), there will be an Instructor's Handbook available with guided tutorial and laboratory material to augment the conceptual development in the complete textbook.